fgm/mongodb/docs/modules/mongodb_watchdog.md

 in MongoDB collections as mentioned in
 [Settings Configuration](../../install#settings-configuration)

+It also exposes a logs browsing UI on `admin/reports/mongodb/watchdog/`, with additional features in comparison with the built-in database logging:

+- location of error log, with source file and line number
+- integrated display of the Top404 and Top403
+- grouping of logs by message
+- optional: grouping of logs by HTTP request, when the `mongodb_watchdog.request_tracking` configuration is enabled

 This module uses a separate database, defined by the `logger` database alias in settings.
 Do NOT point that alias to the same database as `default`, because the module Drops the `logger` database when uninstalling, which would drop all your